mit-han-lab/VWW/README.md

 We have converted our model to tflite format with uint8 quantization.
 Here we provide a script to evaluate the model with PyTorch data loader in `eval.py`.
 However, to keep consistent with TensorFlow preprocessing, we used the preprocessing function imported from tensorflow.
 The preprocessing we used is defined in `preprocess.py`.

 With the script, the model can get `94.575%` top-1 accuracy on minival set of VWW.

+The demo code on Raspberry Pi is included in repo.